Pourskyy/NewbieVim/docs/languages-guides/nodejs-setup.md

 ```

 #### Installing npm Packages
-You can install packages globally or locally to a project:
+> You can install packages globally or locally to a project

 ```bash
 # Install packages globally (available system-wide)